 Waste Management Strategy

 The development hereby approved shall be operated in accordance with the Waste Management Strategy approved under application 18/00671/AOD as amended by 19/02559/AOD unless an alternative or amended Waste Management Strategy is agreed in writing with the local planning authority.
-The Waste Management Strategy shall seek to maximise the use of the River Thames and other waterways for the transport of waste materials from the Airport for each Phase of the Development and shall be implemented on Commencement of the Development of the relevant Phase.
+The Waste Management Strategy shall seek to maximise the use of the River Thames and other waterways for the transport of waste materials from the Airport for each Phase of the development and shall be implemented on commencement of development of the relevant Phase.

 Reason: To ensure that the development accords with the aims and objectives of promoting the use of sustainable transport.